Happy Sunday, friends!

 Well, I didn’t quite hit my goal of a page a day this week, but I did write more than I have in months!
 It feels good knowing that I can pick back up with just a little will-power.

 Other than writing, I have been reading more again.
-I’m about 3/4 done with “Within the Sanctuary of Winds” by Marie Brennan.
+I’m about 3/4 done with “Within the Sanctuary of Wings” by Marie Brennan.
 Just like her previous books in this serious, I have been totally captivated.
 I will have a full review when I finish the book.

 In the meantime, I’m trying to come up with some good blog posts for here.
 I was thinking about doing a full story, chapter by chapter, but I also want to get back to some of my early style posts, talking about elements of fantasy or inspiration and things like that.
 I would like to know what you think – are there specific things that you think would be beneficial or are there things you have questions about?
 Let me know and I will work on answering your questions!